 - Protease Inhibitors (PIs): These inhibit the HIV protease enzyme that helps HIV to make its new copies.
 Examples: Atazanavir, Darunavir, Fosamprenavir etc.

 - Entry or Fusion Inhibitors: It inhibits the entry of HIV to the CD4 cells.
 Examples: Enfuvirtide, Maraviroc etc.

 - Integrase inhibitors: This kind of medicine inhibits the protein integrase that helps the HIV at the time of insertion of genetic material in the CD4 cell.
 Examples: Raltegravir, Dolutegravir etc.

 - Eat healthy food like whole grains, fruits and vegetables to support the immune system.

 - Avoid eating unpasteurized animal products like raw milk, raw eggs, raw seafood etc.

 - By the proper vaccination, one can prevent complications of HIV like pneumonia, flu etc.

 - Take precautions while getting intimate.

-There are many cases, where the people died due to the cause of AIDs which resulted in epidemics in many regions like Africa, India, South America and South-East Asia.
-Therefore, Acquired Immuno Deficiency Syndrome is spreading widely all over the world and still spreading at an alarming rate.
+AIDs has resulted in epidemics in many regions like Africa, India, South America and South-East Asia.
+Therefore, acquired immunodeficiency syndrome is spreading worldwide and still spreading at an alarming rate.
 Therefore, we should be aware of this disease.
-If there are any symptoms like AIDs, we must consult a doctor or physician and we must take precautions to prevent the disease.
+If there are any symptoms like AIDs, we must consult a doctor or physician, and we must take precautions to prevent the disease.